The Jury will be selected by the Artistic Direction of each theatre where the auditions are held.

 Today Mr. Blake teaches an international group of students the art of singing at his private voice studio.
 Most recently Blake re-published volume 1 of Manuel Garcia’s famous A Complete Treatise on the Art of Singing in an English translation.
 Garcia’s work is considered by many (including Blake) as the “Bible” of vocal technique and interpretation because of the way he combined the bel canto traditions with scientific research.
 Garcia’s profound knowledge of mid-nineteenth century vocal performance practices consistently produced students of the highest level of artistry and skill and it is unlikely that any other teacher of singing has ever produced such an unbroken stream of major singing talents.
 Volume 2, devoted to interpretation is to be published this year.

-Head of the Singing Companies, Teatro alla Scala, Milan.
+Casting Manager, Teatro alla Scala, Milan.

 Graduated with honors in choral music, choir and organ conducting under the guidance of Maestro Sergio Marcianò, he continued his composition studies with Maestro Carlo Mosso.
 He has carried out an intense concert activity as solo accompanist and conductor, working in numerous Italian theaters.
 For the last twenty years he has collaborated with the Teatro Regio in Turin, where he worked as master collaborator, hall, prompter, stage musical director and head of the orchestra, till becoming Artistic Director in 2009.
 He was assistant to important conductors in Teatro Regio seasons and has conducted there "Il matrimonio segreto", "The Barber of Seville" and "La Bohème".
 His compositions are published by the Carrara Editions.
 Since 2000 he teaches Music Theory at the Turin Conservatory.